Infrared Remote Control: The Story Behind the Click That Changed Everything

 Decades later, in 1955, Zenith Electronics debuted something that looked much closer to what we use today: the Flash-Matic.
 Designed by engineer Eugene Polley, this wireless remote used light beams to trigger photocells placed on the TV’s frame.
 It could change channels and adjust the volume.
 But there was one big flaw: sunlight could also trigger the TV.

 So, in 1956, Zenith replaced it with a new approach.
-Engineer Robert Adler invented the “Space Command”, an ultrasonic remote that used high-frequency sound waves, inaudible to humans, but enough to control the TV.
-It clicked, it clunked, and it worked better indoors.
+Engineer Robert Adler invented the “Space Command”, an ultrasonic remote that used high-frequency sound waves.
+It was inaudible to humans, but enough to control the TV.
+It clicked, clunked, and worked better indoors.
 Still, it wasn’t quite the revolution.

 That came in the 1980s, when infrared remotes quietly took over, combining the precision of light-based remotes with the reliability of sound-based ones.
 With that, the way we interact with devices changed forever.